kikido16/kikido16.github.io/_papers/paper-1.md

 Highlights
 ======
-1.A tracker pose optimization method is proposed for a robotic measuring system based on photogrammetry tracking.
+1. A tracker pose optimization method is proposed for a robotic measuring system based on photogrammetry tracking.

-2.A pose graph optimization method based on spatial distance constraints is introduced to improve the optimization accuracy.
+2. A pose graph optimization method based on spatial distance constraints is introduced to improve the optimization accuracy.

-3.A robust coefficient and a damping factor are adopted to simplify the experimental process and stabilize the convergence results.
+3. A robust coefficient and a damping factor are adopted to simplify the experimental process and stabilize the convergence results.

-4.Simulations and experiments on high-speed train surfaces are conducted to verify the method’s effectiveness and to demonstrate the superiority of the proposed method over the two existing methods.
+4. Simulations and experiments on high-speed train surfaces are conducted to verify the method’s effectiveness and to demonstrate the superiority of the proposed method over the two existing methods.